MetalOath/BCML-macOS-App/launcher/CONTRIBUTING.md

 2. Make sure your code passes all existing tests
 3. The PR should work for macOS Catalina (10.15) and later
 4. A maintainer will review your PR and may request changes before merging

-## Special Considerations for BCML Components

-BOTW is an immensely complex game, and there are a number of new mergers that could be written.
-If you find an aspect of the game that can be complicated by mod conflicts, but BCML doesn't yet handle it, feel free to try writing a merger for it and submitting a PR.

 ## License